d2l-ai/d2l-en/chapter_introduction/index.md

 Moreover, text data resists fixed-length representations even more stubbornly.
-Consider the customer reviews left on e-commerce sites such as Amazon, IMDB, and TripAdvisor.
+Consider the customer reviews left on e-commerce sites such as Amazon, IMDb, and TripAdvisor.
 Some are short: "it stinks!".
 Others ramble for pages.
 One major advantage of deep learning over traditional methods